 - Have a conversation with Siri - Grab your iPhone and have a lively conversation with Siri.
 To start, you can ask her to "Beat-Box" for you; the response is great.
 You can also ask her about her love life, the meaning of life, or where she was born.

 - Selfie with your pet - Cuddle your furry little friend and take a few selfies.
 Costumes and props are encouraged.
 Filter and edit the photos and post them on your social media platform.

 When all your friends are busy, you need to find entertainment that is fun to do by yourself.

-- Pinterest, such as string art, duct tape wallets, bath bombs or beaded necklaces.
+- Get crafty - Look for projects that interest you on Pinterest, such as string art, duct tape wallets, bath bombs or beaded necklaces.
 Consider making these items as gifts for friends and family.
 You can sell any extra projects online or at a craft fair.

 - Create a scrapbook - Print your favorite photos of your family, your pets or friends.
 Assemble them in a scrapbook complete with stickers, captions and other embellishments.

 - Prank Someone - Plan some funny pranks to pull on your family or friends.
 Make sure the person getting pranked will find your shenanigans funny and that no one, nor their property, will be harmed.

 - Invent a new pizza - Create the weirdest combo of pizza toppings you can imagine.
 Gather all your favorite ingredients and see what wacky combo is your favorite.
 Be sure to write your favorites down so you can recreate them in the future.

 - Random notes of encouragement - Write words of encouragement on sticky notes and stick them in random places.
 Leave a few for your family to find, in the refrigerator, on the bathroom mirror or on the car's steering wheel.
 You might also want to leave some at your neighbor's house or even on a local community bulletin board.